 Take Instagram as an example.
 National Geographic is one of the brands that has the largest Instagram following.
 As of May 2017, it has 70 million followers.
 When it posts pictures on Instagram, the brand regularly achieves in excess of 100k likes and shares within a few days.

-Other successful brands with huge followings on Instagram include Nike, which has just under 70 million followers and victoriassecret which has approximately 50 million followers.
+with huge followings on Instagram include Nike, which has just under 70 million followers and victoriassecret which has approximately 50 million followers.

 These brands don’t achieve these gargantuan levels of interest by accident.
 Rather, they pour time and resources into creating campaigns that are appealing to their customers and prospective customers.
 This, in turn generates interest among their social media following, and their posts get shared and commented on.
 Every share and comment brings the brand into contact with hundreds, even thousands of people active on social media, who may decide to follow the brand for themselves, to see more of the same in terms of posts and content.
 Businesses interested in increasing their social media presence and following and the sales that go hand in hand with that process need to do the same thing.

 Every social media advertising campaign is different, but to create one that will increase sales you must create content (whether in the form or blogs, videos or ads) that is of interest to the customer base.
 For makeup manufacturers this can be a video that explains how to use a given product.
 For brands like Nike, it can be a professionally crafted photo showing their products being worn by top athletes.
 The key is to be original and showcase how your product can benefit a prospective buyer.